ApfelTeeSaft/Multikill-Server/README.md

 # Multikill Server (for Ultrakill 0.9.0)

+---

+# Why even make this when Jaket exists?
+- **Jacket does not Support dedicated 24/7 lobbies** since it uses the Steamworks API its Peer 2 Peer networking.
+- **Multikill aims to be as customizable as possible** meaning that the Server might be able to give the client instructions for custom Physics.
+- **Map Streaming** I want Multikill to be able to Stream maps from the Server / download them when joining a game, so you don't have to worry about not having the right map installed.
+- **Educational Purposes** Multikill is a project for Educational Purposes.

+---
 The **Multikill Server** is a dedicated server for the **Multikill** mod for **Ultrakill version 0.9.0**, allowing players to connect and engage in **PvP combat** across different maps.
 The server is responsible for handling client connections, managing player synchronization, and broadcasting data to all connected players.

 ## Features